 After the steps in the Installation section above have been done, a leak check should be done.
 The power supply should be unplugged.
-Slowly open the propane cylinder valve.
-Spray or brush the hose connections with soapy water and verify no bubbles (leaks) are seen.
-If you smell gas (propane has a wild onion smell added), shut off the gas, and allow it to vent out before continuing.
+Slowly open the natural gas supply valve.
+Spray the hose connections with soapy water and verify no bubbles (leaks) are seen.
+If you smell gas (natural gas has a rotten egg or other unpleasant smell added), shut off the gas, and allow it to vent out before continuing.
 Tighten connections if necessary using two wrenches.
 Next plug the power supply into 120 VAC to start the generator.
 You should hear the pilot valve open and the spark start after a few seconds.
 Because there is still air in the hose, it may take a minute or two to light the first time.
 If it is still sparking after 60 seconds, unplug the supply for a few seconds and plug back in.
 This will defeat the 90 second time-out for attempting to light the pilot.
 Once the pilot lights, you should hear the spark stop, the main valve open, and the main burners will light.
 Unplug the supply and plug it into the timer or controller and set them for desired operation.